Immigration arrests have fallen sharply under Biden, ICE data show

 “Despite a clear mandate of federal statutory law, Defendants believe that there are literally no constraints whatsoever on their authority, and they may release individuals, including those charged with or convicted of crimes, even when immigration courts have already ordered their removal from the United States,” Arizona Attorney General Mark Brnovich (R) and Montana Attorney General Austin Knudsen (R) stated in their complaint, filed in U.S. District Court in Arizona.
 Brnovich filed a suit last month challenging the 100-day pause.

-ICE arrests and deportations fell dramatically during the pandemic, as the agency took steps to protect its officers from potential exposure to the cornavirus while also reducing occupancy levels at immigration jails.
+ICE arrests and deportations fell dramatically during the pandemic, as the agency took steps to protect its officers from potential exposure to the coronavirus while also reducing occupancy levels at immigration jails.
 Last month ICE carried out about 2,600 deportations, down from 5,583 in January, the latest figures show.

 The data showing interior arrests by ICE is considered a more reliable gauge of enforcement activity by the agency, because it’s a metric more fully under its control.
 ICE officers averaged nearly 6,800 arrests in October, November and December, the last three full months of the Trump administration.
 In February that fell to about 2,500 arrests, the latest figures show.